-Recent visitors called Maymont a Richmond treasure and said it's the perfect place to spend a Saturday afternoon.
-Go to the Robins Nature and Visitor Center to see wildlife up close and personal, then trek along the path around the two lakes to see more wildlife and the beautiful Japanese Gardens."
+Recent visitors called Maymont a Richmond treasure and said it's the perfect place to spend an afternoon.
 Other travelers urge you to pack a picnic to enjoy on the mansion lawn.
 Maymont's only sincere problem is that there's too much to see and do for just one day.
-Many of Maymont's TripAdvisor reviewers plan on making a return trip.
+Many of Maymont's reviewers said they planned on making a return trip.

 More Best Things To Do in Richmond

 #1 Virginia Museum of Fine Arts

 Most visitors are impressed with the Virginia Museum of Fine Arts, comparing its collections to what you would find in the art museums of much larger cities.